 - Distance – getting most anywhere will require a car or bike

-- Not as many bars, restaurants, or shopping (though options are nearby)
+- Not as many bars, restaurants, or shopping (though several Denver malls are nearby)

 👉 Love Day Trips?
 Denver is perfect for day-long excursions – read my post on the 14 Best Day Trips from Denver (not all of them are to the mountains!).